TABLE OF CONTENTS

 Our students will be exposed to important developmental skills of the game along with gaining valuable experiences in the areas of leadership, goal-setting, self-esteem, character development, nutrition, and fitness.
 The objective of the East Wiltshire Hockey Canada Skills Program is to provide students with opportunities to receive formalized hockey training in an academic setting with a strong commitment to achievement in both areas.
 It is our belief that students participating in this program benefit in many ways.

 Being able to offer a program in an academic setting is exciting for both our school and our community at large.
-We look forward to partnering once again with Hockey Canada, Hockey PEI, North River Minor Hockey Association, and the Eastern School District.
+We look forward to partnering once again with Hockey Canada, Hockey PEI, North River Minor Hockey Association, and the Public Schools Branch.

 Home & School

 The East Wiltshire Home & School Association invites all parents to become involved in their Association.
 The Association meets 4-5 times per year, beginning in October.
 Meetings usually begin at 7:00 p.m.